madeline-scyphers/Procyon-Wiki/docs/Factions/Vigilance.md

 - [[Turner Society|Turner Society]]

 ## Situation
 Though the Hegemony colonized the sector a hundred years ago, Vigilance was founded thousands of years ago.
 The current members are all human, since the original practitioners were wiped out when Nim-Amar pacified [[Procyon|Procyon]].
-They have judged the gunrunner
+They have judged the gunrunners and drug makers of [[Aketi|Aketi]] unworthy.